socalledsound/nu-scripts/week1/02-react-without-react/03-pure-functions+side-effects/w1-v-07-EXERCISE-pure-impure-functions.md

 But first, we need to modify this function just a little bit.
 I'll explain how and why in the next video, when I show you about a tremendously useful ES6 feature called template literals.
 I'll see you there.

 # end

+So I'll declare an arrow function near the top of the page and it will be called getRandomColor and it's just going to return a template literal which will be first of all the backticks, and inside them first a hashtag and then a dollar sign and set of curly braces. and inside the curly braces I can write Math.floor, to clean up any fractional values and then we'll pass in a random 24 bit number, and then convert that to a hexidecimal with toString(16).
+Easy peasy.